University Administrative Policies

 1. General

 This policy discusses allowable and unallowable expenditures for the procurement of supplies, materials, equipment, and contractual services, and the reimbursement of employees for business-related expenses.
 As a major public institution funded in part by state allocations and student tuition, the University of New Mexico is held to a high level of accountability for its business practices.
-All expenditures of University funds should clearly and directly support the University’s mission of teaching, research, patient care, and community service.
+All expenditures of University Funds should clearly, directly and reasonably support the University’s mission of teaching, research, patient care, and community service.
+Payment for goods or services that do not represent a public purpose benefiting the University is prohibited.

 When potential expenditures are questionable, or not specifically addressed in this policy, advance confirmation should be sought by contacting the appropriate Financial Services accounting office (see http://fssc.unm.edu/).
 Academic and administrative units may establish their own internal reimbursement policies that are more restrictive than this policy.